-London Bridge’s new hotspot, Vinegar Yard, is packed with street food, art installations and pop-up shops.
+London Bridge hotspot Vinegar Yard is packed with street food, art installations and pop-up shops.

-Open seven days a week, from early ’til late, we expect Vinegar Yard will be packed with foodies and after work drinkers all summer long.
-Winning street food comes in the form of Up in My Grill’s smashing steaks; Nanny Bill’s brilliant burgers; Baba G’s Indian nachos and signature ‘naanwhiches’; and so much more.
-There’s also coffee from The Gentleman Baristas and booze from Vinegar Yard’s very own open-air bar.
-(Don’t worry, there’s a big indoor area for when the weather doesn’t behave.)
+Open seven days a week, from early ’til late, Vinegar Yard is packed with foodies and after work drinkers galore.
+Winning street food comes in the form of Nanny Bill’s brilliant burgers; Baba G’s Indian nachos and signature ‘naanwhiches’; banging Italian street food from Sugo, and so many more options to stuff your face with.
+There’s also coffee from The Gentleman Baristas, booze from Vinegar Yard’s open-air mezzanine bars, and perhaps most importantly, a big indoor area for when the weather doesn’t behave.

-There’s a good mix of ethical and sustainable shops too, including Doc Cotton, Smoking Gun Vintage and the gorgeous florist Chez Michele.
-On top of all that, Flea London takes over every weekend, offering gorgeous vintage clothing, homeware, books, etc.
+There’s a good mix of ethical and sustainable shops too, including Creative Resource Centre, Vintage Paradise and the gorgeous florist Chez Michele.
+On top of all that, Flea London takes over every weekend, offering gorgeous vintage clothing, homeware, books, and much more.

 Vinegar Yard is full of repurposed art and design, including an incredible train carriage installation.
-Many of the pieces have been created by British artist Joe Rush, who has made various sculptures for Glastonbury Festival, and has worked on collaborations with Vivienne Westwood and The Rolling Stones.
-Visitors will even get the chance to peer into Joe’s live onsite workshop, where him and his team are working on an apocalyptic mechanical sculpture that’s set to be displayed in the yard.
+Many of the pieces were created by British artist Joe Rush, who has made various sculptures for Glastonbury Festival, and has worked on collaborations with Vivienne Westwood and The Rolling Stones.

 Also published on Medium.